 There is no need to book to attend our Open Days – everyone is welcome!
-We will be open from 9.30 am until 6.00 pm.
-A full programme of events is found below.
+We will be open from 9.00 am until 6.00 pm.
+Full details can be found on our College Open Days page.

 St Catherine’s College works in collaboration with a number of schemes and charities, hosting and supporting access events and initiatives.

 The Pathways Programme is an initiative coordinated by the Colleges of the University of Oxford.
 The programme aims to provide information, advice and guidance on higher education and Oxford to academically able students, and teachers, in non-selective state schools with little history of student progression to Oxford.
 All of the events are run in Oxford, and are free for students to attend.
-This year we ran workshops for two of their Year 10 Taster Days at St Catherine’s College, and also hosted their Year 12 Physics Day.
-If you are a teacher wishing to apply on behalf of students please see the Pathways website: https://www.pathways.ox.ac.uk/
+If you are a teacher wishing to apply on behalf of students please see the Pathways website.

-The Target Oxbridge programme aims to aid Year 12 Caribbean and black African students, and mixed race students with Caribbean and black African heritage, in getting into the University of Cambridge and Oxford.
+The Target Oxbridge programme aims to aid Year 12 Caribbean and black African students, and mixed race students with Caribbean and black African heritage, in getting into the Universities of Oxford and Cambridge.
 St Catherine’s College is proud to support this scheme financially and in kind.
-For more information on the scheme please visit their website.
+For more information on the scheme please visit the Target Oxbridge website.

 The Brilliant Club, is a charity that aims to increase the number of pupils from under-represented backgrounds progressing to highly-selective universities.
 They use PhD students to provide tutorials to small groups of pupils and increase their interest in learning.
-St Catherine’s College host several events in collaboration with The Brilliant Club throughout the year.
-For information see the website.
+St Catherine’s College hosts several events in collaboration with The Brilliant Club throughout the year.
+For information see The Brilliant Club website.

-For more information and resources relating to widening access and participation please visit the University of Oxford website here.
+For more information and resources relating to widening access and participation please visit the University of Oxford Access web page.